CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/run_your_service.md

 This section of the service documentation will show you how to run your service in 3 different ways:

 1. Standalone mode directly on a file
-2. Live on an Assemblyline system in debug mode
+2. Live code on an Assemblyline sytem
-3. Live on an Assemblyline system in a production container
+3. Production container on an Assemblyline system

 !!! important
     This documentation assumes the following: